 I consider myself an open-minded and scientifically minded person, but I do like the idea of holistic dog health for many different reasons.
 I also always encourage the skeptics' community to consider some of these differences.

 Dog food sources

-We found some of the very cheap commercial dried pet foods of low quality contained toxins and carcinogens.
+We found some cheap, low-quality commercial dried pet foods could contain toxins and carcinogens.

-Molds called aflatoxins found in grains, heterocyclic amines found in cooked meat and fish, and acrylamides found in vegetables cooked in high temperatures have all been found in certain brands of commercial dog food.
+Molds called aflatoxins found in grains, heterocyclic amines in cooked meat and fish, and acrylamides in vegetables cooked in high temperatures have all been found in certain commercial dog food brands.

 Cooking and processing have also stripped these foods of nutrients.